 Long working hours, increasing out-of-hours connectivity and work-related stress are all factors associated with sleep problems in workers who would not normally be classified as being at risk for sleep disorders.
-Furthermore, the opposite is also true - sleep problems have been shown to increase the probability of developing severe mental health conditions [16].
-In addition, workers who report shorter amounts of sleep are more likely to avoid social interactions at work [17].
+Furthermore, sleep problems have been shown to increase the probability of developing severe mental health conditions [19].
+In addition, workers who report shorter amounts of sleep are more likely to avoid social interactions at work [20].
 The graphs below show the hours of sleep reported by employees.
 46% of employees reported getting less than 7 hours sleep in a 24-hour period, the optimal level of sleep from both a health and productivity perspective.